farcasterxyz/docs/docs/developers/guides/accounts/change-recovery.md

 # Change recovery address

 Accounts can configure a recovery address to protect against the loss of the custody address.
-The recovery address will be can change the custody address of the account.
+The recovery address will change the custody address of the account.

 ### Requirements